 I periodically provide mind-blowing examples of individuals who have their lives turned upside down by evil bureaucrats.

-You may think “evil” is too strong a word, but it sticks in my mind after perusing these examples of abusive actions by the federal government.
+You may think “evil” is too strong a word, but it sticks in my mind after perusing these examples of abusive actions by the federal government.- A story of vicious IRS persecution.

 Will starts by describing the federal bureaucracy’s attack on an innocent woman for a non-crime.